-Recently there has been a large mass of research works on transportability under the causal inference framework and meta-analysis methods focusing on causally interpretable estimands.
-Most of the current methods on transportability and generalizability work under the premise of a single data source \parencite{lee2022doubly,dahabreh2020extending,josey2021transporting,li2023note}.
-Some of these methods can be extended to deal with multiple data sources, often due to unnecessarily strong transportability assumptions for the intervention effect of interest.
-In the context of incorporating external controls in clinical trials, \textcite{li2023improving} showed the efficiency bound for the fused intervention effect assuming transportability on the conditional mean under placebo.
-There is also a general framework for data fusion with multi-source longitudinal data \parencite{li2023efficient}.
-It hinges on pairwise full overlap across fusible data sources as well as distribution-level transportability, so it does not answer the two questions that commonly arise in HTA and causal meta-analysis.
+Recently, there has been a large mass of research works on transportability in causal inference, as well as meta-analysis methods targeting causally interpretable estimands.
+Most existing transportability and generalizability methods work with a single source population \citep{lee2022doubly,dahabreh2020extending,josey2021transporting,li2023note}.
+While some methods can be extended to handle multiple source populations, they would typically rely on unnecessarily restrictive transportability assumptions for the intervention effect of interest.
+In the context of using external controls in clinical trials, \citet{li2023improving} suggest efficient fusion estimator of the treatment effect assuming transportability of the conditional mean outcome under placebo. \citet{li2023efficient} propose a general framework for data fusion with multi-source longitudinal data which hinges on overlap between every source population and the target population. \citet{wang2024efficient} consider subgroup effect estimation under overlap between the target population and the joint source population in a multi-source setup and transportability of the conditional distribution of the potential outcome.
+The aforementioned methods do not address the two questions that commonly arise in causal meta-analysis.
+An exception is \citet{dahabreh2023efficient}, who establish identifiability of the TATE under the joint overlap condition and transportability of the CATE between the target population and every source population.
+However, estimation procedures of the identified parameter have not yet been studied, a task we undertake in this work.

-\textcite{dahabreh2023efficient} showed identifiability of the average treatment effect under a weaker overlap condition by utilizing multiple source trials.
-The identifiability relies on the pairwise transportability of the conditional intervention effect between the target population and a source trial, but only on the subset of relevant variables that are common to both study populations.
-Nonetheless, the semiparametric efficiency bounds and estimation procedures of the identified parameter have not yet been studied.
-The efficient influence function of a parameter tend to suggest natural estimators for the parameter.
-Through the characterization of the influence functions, if there is more than one, we can gain insights into the estimation problem, especially when the identifiability conditions are weakened.